-An array of native plants and animals live on the Russell Peninsula and they will all benefit from improved predator control.
+An array of native plants and animals live on the Russell Peninsula and they all benefit from the predator control we are doing.
 Some of these species are familiar, like tui, piwakawaka/fantail and riroriro/grey warbler.
-But there are also some more uncommon and rare species here.
+But there are also uncommon and rare species here.

 Uncommon birds of the forest & shrubland:

 North Island Brown Kiwi: The brown kiwi is a nocturnal, flightless bird.
 It used to be common throughout the North Island but, due to habitat loss and predation, it is now a rare species.
-Here on the Russell Peninsula we are fortunate that kiwi still live amongst us and the population is estimated to be about 500 adults.
-Russell Kiwi Protection aims to double the number of kiwi on the Russell Peninsula.
+Here on the Russell Peninsula we are fortunate that kiwi still live amongst us and the population is estimated to be about 600 birds.
+Russell Kiwi Protection aims to at least double the number of kiwi on the Russell Peninsula.

 North Island Weka: Like the brown kiwi, weka used to be common throughout the North Island.
 Sadly, they now exist in even fewer places than kiwi.
 Following a successful re-introduction in 2002, the Russell Peninsula is now the national (and international) stronghold of North Island weka.
 However, they remain rare nationally and are less abundant and more threatened than the kiwi.
 They are vulnerable to stoats, cats, dogs and grumpy gardeners.

-Tomtit, pied tit or miromiro: The male miromiro (also known as tomtit or pied tit) is very distinctive, with it’s black and white plumage.
-This tiny bird is particularly vulnerable to rats but has recovered in areas where there is intensive pest control.
+Tomtit, pied tit or miromiro: The male miromiro (also known as tomtit or pied tit) is very distinctive, with its black and white plumage.
+This tiny bird is particularly vulnerable to rats but has recovered in areas where there is intensive predator control.
 It can be seen or heard in several areas of forest on the Russell Peninsula.

 Uncommon birds of wetlands or estuaries:

 Bittern or matuku: Matuku are secretive wetland birds.
-They are extremely rare but there is a small population on the Peninsula.
+They are extremely rare but there is a small population on the Peninsula, including in our “Te Wahapu Mainland Island”.
 They move between preferred feeding sites at coastal wetlands in Pipiroa, Waikare inlet and Orongo Bay.

 Banded rail or mohu-peruru: Mohu-peruru live in mangrove estuaries.
-On the peninsula they breed at Pipiroa and the Waikare inlet.
+On the peninsula they breed in our “Te Wahapu Mainland Island”and the Waikare inlet.

 Spotless crake or puweto: The puweto is rarely seen and only occasionally heard.
-Its call, which is described as a “maniacal chortle”, has been heard at the Pipiroa wetland and in Parekura Bay.
+Its call, which is described as a “maniacal chortle”, has been heard at Pipiroa wetland, in our “Te Wahapu Mainland Island”, and in Parekura Bay.

 Fernbird or matata: Matata prefer dense vegetation in wetlands and saltmarsh but can also be found in fernland and rank grass.
 They are in decline due to predation and habitat loss but survive in the Pipiroa, Orongo Bay and Uruti Bay wetlands